jncc/sac-microsite/README.md

 Notes for devs
 --------------

-The build/dev commands might be a provided by the static site generator.
+The build/dev commands might be a provided by a static site generator.

 The Jenkins build command will probably run: